- Ability to work, live or study in Australia

 CAN THE SPOUSE OF THE APPLICANT MEET THE RESIDENCY REQUIREMENT IF THE APPLICANT CANNOT MEET IT?

 Yes.
 The applicant’s spouse or de facto partner can meet the residency requirement for the family.
 The spouse would need to reside in Australia for at least 180 days per year.
 If this is the case, the main applicant would not need to meet the minimum residency requirement.

 WHAT IF NEITHER PARTY CAN MEET THE RESIDENCY REQUIREMENT IN THE 4-YEAR PERIOD?

 The Applicant can apply for the SIV extension and extend the provisional visa for a further 2 years to allow them to meet the residency requirement.

 Approximately 12-24 months

-Yes, there is no limitation with regard to the right to undertake work or study for the Applicant and his family.
+Yes, there is no limitation with regards to the right to undertake work or study for the Applicant and his family.

 The general residence requirement is based on the amount of time the applicant has lived in Australia.
 He must meet all of the following: